 The cornmeal that you use in cooking comes from whole corn kernels but has absolutely zero impact as a herbicide.

 What you need is corn gluten meal, which is a left-over byproduct of the process used to make regular cornmeal, though even then, not all corn gluten meal is created equally.

-To have any effect on your garden, you need a variety that has at least 60% protein.
-You’ll find this in most garden centers labeled as a pre-emergent herbicide.
+To have any effect on your garden as weed killers, you need a variety that has at least 60% protein.
+You’ll find this in most garden centers labeled as pre-emergent herbicide weed killers.

-Since this is relatively expensive, it may be tempting to use a cheaper product like corn gluten feed, but unless it is specifically labeled as a pre-emergent herbicide, it will have little to no effect on your weeds.
+Since this is relatively expensive, it may be tempting to use a cheaper product like corn gluten feed, but unless it is specifically labeled as a pre-emergent herbicide, it will have little to no effect.

-To work at its best, corn gluten meal should be applied to your soil towards the end of winter or the very start of spring in order to thwart newly germinating seeds from taking root.
+To work at its best, corn gluten meal homemade weed killer should be applied to your soil towards the end of winter or the very start of spring in order to thwart newly germinating seeds from taking root.

-There are no hard and fast rules on how much to use, and in this regard, you’re only limited by your budget.
+There are no hard and fast rules on how much of these weed killers to use, and in this regard, you’re only limited by your budget.

 To give you a guide, 20 lbs of cornmeal per 1,000 square feet should reduce your weeds by as much as 60%, with more obviously increasing that rate further.

-After applying corn gluten meal to the soil, water immediately and then leave it to dry for at least a week as too much water will dilute the herbicidal qualities and thus negate its entire purpose.
+After applying corn gluten meal to the soil, water immediately and then leave the weed killers to dry for at least a week as too much water will dilute the herbicidal qualities and thus negate its entire purpose.

-As long as the weather remains fairly dry, corn gluten meal should produce positive results for over a month, after which it may be time to replenish your supply.
+As long as the weather remains fairly dry, corn gluten meal weed killers should produce positive results for over a month, after which it may be time to replenish your supply.